MattMcAdams/mattmcadams.com/src/now.md

 ## Occupation

-I am currently working as the Associate Director of Web Strategy at The University of Alabama
+I am currently working as the Associate Director of Web Strategy at The University of Alabama.

 ## Learning

 Thanks to work, I'm learning a lot more about WordPress and the Customizer.
 The majority of my development work for UA has been in the design system, but I've wanted to get more familiar with how our WordPress theme works too.

+Lately, I've been learning more PHP and am getting started with Microsoft's graph API for a project at work.

 Outside of work, I'm learning more about [RemoteStorage](https://github.com/remotestorage/remotestorage.js) and how I can implement it in my own apps.